tusharf5/tusharsharma.dev/content/posts/2020-03-21/index.md

 This is how ECS will make sure our application is available all the time even after a failure.

+> I think It's easier to define the term microservices and the benefits you get from using that architecture but the switch from a monolithic application to microservices is not that straight forward.
+You must have a deep understanding of the application from a business as well as the technical side to be able to plan your microservices architecture ahead of the implemenntation.

-If you're still here I hope now you have a slightly better understanding of how ECS works which will make it easy to go through AWS Docs from here.
+If you're still reading then I hope now you have a slightly better understanding of how ECS works which will make it easy to go through AWS Docs from here.
 There are still a lot of concepts left and I will cover them in the next part of this series which will include the following articles.

 1. An Overview (this one)
 2. AutoScaling